 In 1962, a tremendous growth era began and has been taking place ever since.
 The development of the Vail area began in 1962 and “Ski Country, USA” was born.
 In 1962, Holy Cross served about 2,300 consumers.
 By 1971 (less than 10 years later), Holy Cross had almost quadrupled in size, serving approximately 8,700 consumers.
 This period also saw the birth and development of another major ski area and resort, Snowmass Village.
 The growth of other Aspen skiing facilities also continued at a fast pace.
 In 1998, Holy Cross Electric Association, Inc. changed its name to Holy Cross Energy (hereinafter “Holy Cross”) in response to a movement in the electric utility industry to deregulate the industry and introduce open competition.
 Similarly, the logo featuring the Mount of the Holy Cross gave way to a three-part circular laurel design.

 The new name and logo exhibited energy, forward movement, and diversity to convey Holy Cross’s expanded services and direction.
 The expansion of Holy Cross has come a long way and will certainly present a challenge during the years to come.
 Holy Cross’ mission statement states: “Holy Cross Energy provides safe, reliable, affordable, and sustainable energy and services that improve the quality of life for our members and their communities.”

-Today, Holy Cross Energy is a cooperative corporation with 158 employees serving more than 55,000 members.
-Holy Cross Energy proudly serves its members from major ski resorts in the Aspen and Vail areas as well as farms, ranches and friendly rural communities that provide people and resources for the tourist and outdoor recreation industries.
+Today, Holy Cross Energy is a cooperative corporation with 167 employees serving more than 43,000 members with 58,000 meters.
+Holy Cross Energy proudly serves its members from major ski resorts in the Aspen and Vail areas as well as farms, ranches, and friendly rural communities that provide people and resources for the tourist and outdoor recreation industries.